cdamken/trading-options/GERMANY/00_Complete_Comparison.md

 ## 🏆 **COMPREHENSIVE RANKING: BEST TO WORST**

 *Evaluated based on: Cost efficiency, tax handling, regulation, market access, features, user experience, and banking integration.
-Optimized for German investors in 2025.*
+Optimized for the German market in 2025.*

 ---